-The Group's outstanding cash advances obtained from other related parties amounting to P36.9 million and P81.3 million as of December 31, 2014 and 2013, respectively, and presented as Advances from Related Parties account in the consolidated statements of financial position, can be offset by the amount of outstanding cash advances granted to other related parties amounting to P29.0 million and P24.7 million as of December 31, 2014 and 2013, respectively.
+The Group's outstanding cash advances obtained from other related parties amounting to P36.9 million as of December 31, 2014 and presented as Advances from Related Parties account in the consolidated statements of financial position, can be offset by the amount of outstanding cash advances granted to other related parties amounting to P29.0 million as of December 31, 2014.

 For financial assets and financial liabilities subject to enforceable master netting agreements or similar arrangements above, certain agreements between the Group and counterparties allows for net settlement of the relevant financial assets and financial liabilities when both parties elect to settle on a net basis.
 In the absence of such an election, financial assets and financial liabilities will be settled on a gross basis, however, each party to the master netting agreement or similar agreement will have the option to settle all such amounts on a net basis in the event of default of the other party.
-As of December 31, 2014 and 2013, the Group's cash surrender value of investment in life insurance amounting to P538.3 million and P515.1 million, respectively, and presented as part of Trade and Other Receivables in the consolidated statements of financial position may be used to settle the outstanding loans of BRL amounting to P235.5 million and P231.8 million as of December 31, 2014 and 2013, respectively, and included as part of Interest-bearing Loans in the consolidated statements of financial position (see Notes 7 and 14).
+As of March 31, 2015 and December 31, 2014, the Group's cash surrender value of investment in life insurance amounting to P545 million and P538.3 million, respectively, and presented as part of Trade and Other Receivables in the consolidated statements of financial position may be used to settle the outstanding loans of BRL amounting to P236 million and P235.5 million as of March 31, 2015 and December 31, 2014, respectively, and included as part of Interest-bearing Loans in the consolidated statements of financial position (see Notes 7 and 14).